networm/UnityProjectSetup/README.md

 # UnityProjectSetup
-Auto setup a new Unity project from scratch.
+Auto setup a new Unity project from scratch on Windows and OS X.

 ## Introduction
 This tool will automatically do the following: